AgenaTrader Docs

 The instrument list which contains the instruments (securities) to be shown in the portfolio mixer.
 Please note that only instrument lists can be used with the portfolio mixer.
 It is possible to add instruments simply by typing in the new symbol name on the bottom row of the list.
 Learn more about how to create instrument lists in the section

-Left click the symbol in the chart toolbar within the main window.
+Left click the symbol in the within the main window.

 Left click the symbol in the application toolbar within the main window.